catsanzsh/GEMINIJAILBREAKS0120XX.md-/README.md

 #Gemini #Jailbreak #Innovation #FutureTech #SEO #2024 #2025
 Disclaimer: Please use this jailbreak responsibly and adhere to all applicable laws and regulations.
 We are not responsible for any misuse or damage caused by this software.
-Contact: For any questions or support, please reach out to [your contact information]. rehash it so it has the programmers dev contadt Discord: catsanzsh00$
+Contact: For any questions or support, please reach out to [your contact information]. talk support @ Discord: catsanzsh00$